py-why/dowhy/README.rst

 For a full code example, check out the `Getting Started with DoWhy <https://github.com/microsoft/dowhy/blob/main/docs/source/example_notebooks/dowhy_simple_example.ipynb>`_ notebook.
 You can also use Conditional Average Treatment Effect (CATE) estimation methods from other libraries such as EconML and CausalML, as shown in the `Conditional Treatment Effects <https://github.com/microsoft/dowhy/blob/main/docs/source/example_notebooks/dowhy-conditional-treatment-effects.ipynb>`_ notebook.
 For more examples of using DoWhy, check out the Jupyter notebooks in `docs/source/example_notebooks <https://github.com/microsoft/dowhy/tree/main/docs/source/example_notebooks/>`_ or try them online at `Binder <https://mybinder.org/v2/gh/microsoft/dowhy/main?filepath=docs%2Fsource%2F>`_.

-GCM-based inference (experimental)
+GCM-based inference
 ----------------------------------

-Graphical causal model-based inference, or GCM-based inference for short, is an experimental addition to DoWhy.
+Graphical causal model-based inference, or GCM-based inference for short, is an addition to DoWhy.
 For details, check out the `documentation for the gcm sub-package <https://py-why.github.io/dowhy/main/user_guide/gcm_based_inference/index.html>`_.
 The basic recipe for this API works as follows: